-With the population at about 8,000, Sandpoint impresses visitors not only with the scenery but also the friendliness of the townsfolk and the casual pace of life here.
+With the population at about 8,000, Sandpoint impresses visitors not only with the scenery but also the friendliness of the townsfolk and a casual pace of life.
 Sandpoint is the Selkirk Loop's largest U.S. town and is Nelson, B.C.'s sister city.
 There are designated bicycling paths both south and west of town offering more than 12 paved miles of peaceful pedaling for the whole family.
-The Bonner County Historical Museum (open yearround) is a wonderful place to learn about the area's first settlers and native peoples.
+The Bonner County History Museum (open vear-round) is a wonderful place to learn about the area's first settlers and native peoples.
 Next to the museum is the Native Plant Arboretum at Lakeview Park that includes a wild medicinal herb collection.
 Three national forests are easily accessible from Sandpoint: Idaho Panhandle, Colville and Kootenai national forests.
 Stop in at the Sandpoint Ranger Station west of town on Highway 2 or call 208-263-5111 for maps to hundreds of miles of outstanding hiking, backcountry camping and mountain bike trails.

 Truly an arts town, Sandpoint has close to two dozen galleries located in town and the surrounding area.
-Each summer the Festival at Sandpoint features the Spokane Symphony Orchestra along with other international talents.
+Each summer the Festival at

+Sandpoint features the Spokane Symphony Orchestra along with other international talents.
 The town's shopping and fine dining are major attractions any time of year.
 Experience theater from a bygone era at the restored Spanish-mission-style Panida Theater, built in 1927.
-Do a wine tasting while downtown at the Pend d'Oreille Winerv.
-Idaho's Winery of the Year in 2003.
+Do a wine tasting while downtown at the Pend d'Oreille Winery, Idaho's Winery of the Year in 2003.
 World-class shopping wouldn't be complete without visiting the unique shops in downtown.
 A beautiful log structure on Sand Creek downtown houses the Cedar Street Bridge Public Market filled with all sorts of unexpected treasures.

 It wasn't until the Northern Pacific and the Great Northern railroads arrived, that the town grew and became home to the Humbird Lumber Company, in 1900.
 At that time, Sandpoint became the Northwest's leading supplier of cedar telephone poles.
-Today, Sandpoint is one of the West's greatest railroading towns, known as the spot where the Burlington Northern Santa Fe, Montana Rail Link and Spokane International rail systems all converge to create "The Funnel," an amazingly active rail crossroads with more than
+Today, Sandpoint is one of the

+West's greatest railroading towns, known as the spot where the Burlington Northern Santa Fe, Montana Rail Link and Spokane International rail systems all converge to create "The Funnel," an amazingly active rail crossroads with more than 40 trains a day traveling through.
+Rail buffs come from around the world to see them.